MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 - Real-time (`real_time`): Real-time protection (scan files as they're modified) is enabled.
 - On-demand (`on_demand`): Files are scanned only on demand.
 In this:
   - Real-time protection is turned off.
 - Passive (`passive`): Runs the antivirus engine in passive mode.
-In this:
+In this case, all of the following apply:
   - Real-time protection is turned off: Threats are not remediated by Microsoft Defender Antivirus.
   - On-demand scanning is turned on: Still use the scan capabilities on the endpoint.
-  - Automatic threat remediation is turned off: No files will be moved and security admin is expected to take required action.
+  - Automatic threat remediation is turned off: No files are moved and your security administrator is expected to take required action.
-  - Security intelligence updates are turned on: Alerts will be available on security admins tenant.
+  - Security intelligence updates are turned on: Alerts are available in the security administrator's tenant.

-  - Definition updates will happen only when scan starts even with automaticDefinitionUpdateEnabled set to true in passive mode
+  - Definition updates occur only when a scan starts, even if `automaticDefinitionUpdateEnabled` is set to `true` in passive mode.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|